 (4) Eligible small employer. (i) The term eligible small employer means an employer that meets the requirements set forth in §1.45R-2.

-(ii) For the definition of tax-exempt eligible small employer, see paragraph pursuant to section 1381, and otherwise meets the requirements of this paragraph
+(ii) For the definition of tax-exempt eligible small employer, see paragraph (a)(19)

-(a)(19) of this section.
+of this section.